vhoulbreque/dafter/README.md

 dafter get mnist
 ```

-To delete MNIST from the database:
+To delete MNIST from your machine:
 ```bash
 dafter delete mnist
 ```

-To search among available datasets:
+To search among downloadable datasets:
 ```bash
 # Search all available datasets
 dafter search